 Personal development planning

-There are only so many hours you can spend binge watching on Netflix or catching up on your favourite soap.
+But, there are only so many hours you can spend binge watching on Netflix or catching up on your favourite soap.

 With many now having time on their hands it’s a fantastic opportunity for personal development; something which often takes a back seat in the day to day hubbub of the business.